AakSin/IntrotoInteractiveMedia/Week5/MidtermProgress.md

 ## Challenges

-Understanding the vector calculation that goes into the making of the framwork was a demanding task (which Daniel Shiffman's video made easier)
+Understanding the vector calculation that goes into the making of the framwork was a demanding task (which Daniel Shiffman's video made easier).

+Secondly, I'm facing a challenge figuring out the mechanics of applying this force across N bodies.
+For a simulation of gravity, I will need to find the net force on each body, requiring a high time complexity if I don't optimize the code (using memoization?).